-Understanding the features offered by these accounts also ensure an NRI can understand the NRO account benefits.
+Understanding the features offered by these accounts also ensures an NRI can understand the NRO account benefits.
 These are discussed below in detail.

 Non-resident individuals can have domestic earning sources such as property let out rent, dividend income from stock market investments, etc. Such funds can only be deposited to financial institutions through an NRO account, thereby ensuring safekeeping of total earnings accrued domestically.